Virus-Hunter/FantasiaRuby-FiguraMC/README.md

 Requires [Figura](https://figuramc.org/)

 This is Fantasia Ruby, an avatar project based on my OC.
-I was working on this for a bit but lost focus a few months ago.
-I am not working on her atm and don't intend on returning anytime soon but who knows 🤷‍♂️

 **Ruby** is a tricky little feline treasure hunter who's ready for adventure!
 She is not complete, but there's still a lot to her:
-- Custom walk/run/swim/attack/flight animations
-- Custom jump and crouch poses
+- Loaded with custom animations and poses
-- Custom sword model (toggleable in the action wheel)
+- Custom sword and shield props (both toggleable in the action wheel)
 - Strip down to her skivvies for underwater treasure hunting (toggleable in the action wheel)
+- Partial Better Combat mod compatibility
 - Cloud compatible!

 ## 3rd party scripts used: